Cekator3/lab_money_5/lib/localization/README.md

-Subsystem to translate application objects into user-readable strings.
+Subsystem to translate application objects into user-readable text.